raystack/dagger/docs/advance/pre_processor.md

 ### `transformation_class`

 Fully qualified name of the class to be used for transformation.
-Class should be added here.

 * Example value: `"io.odpf.dagger.functions.transformers.InvalidRecordFilterTransformer"`
 * Type: `required`